soja-soja/DashCam/README.md

 -	`./DashCamPipeline.sh`
 to remove the audio and speed up (4X) and assume videos are 30fps and concatenate all videos with mp4 format - Default

+-	`./DashCamPipeline.sh avi 5 60 0`
+To set multi-threading to optimal setting use 0 or set the number of threads to desired value to utilize the CPU cores proportionally.

 Enjoy your output file in ./Final...